 - Eating a healthy diet

-- Getting plenty of exercise, sleep, and water
+- Getting plenty of exercises, sleep, and water

 - Visiting health professionals to take care of pre-existing mental and physical health issues